How to Measure for Replacement Windows: A Step-by-Step Guide

 Understanding Different Types of Replacement Windows

-Here, we will discuss the key features of casement, awning, double-hung, single-hung, picture, and sliding windows.
+This section outlines the main features of casement, awning, double-hung, single-hung, picture, and sliding windows.

 Casement Windows

-Functionality: Casement windows are hinged at the side and swing outward to the left or right.
-They are operated by a crank, allowing them to open fully for maximum ventilation and easy cleaning from the inside.
+Functionality: Casement windows are side-hinged and open outward, either to the left or right.
+They are easily operated with a crank, allowing for excellent ventilation and straightforward cleaning from inside.

 Awning Windows